When you head to a restaurant and find a queue out the door, what do you think?

 Improving customer flow

 Plan ahead.
 First, dig into the numbers to find patterns: are you unexplainably busy one particular midweek night each month?
-If so, would it be worth scheduling swing staff next time this evening comes round?
+If so, would it be worth scheduling swing staff next time this evening comes around?

 Also, keep your finger on the pulse of what’s happening in your local area.
 Is a popular band playing in town one night?
-Are schools holding their proms or college students graduating?
+Are schools holding their proms or are college students graduating?
 These are all key snippets of information when it comes to planning your staffing and marketing strategies.